Un-carrier: Rollover data

-Un-Carrier for Business (Un-carrier 9.0)
+Incentives for business customers

 On March 18, 2015, T-Mobile announced their Uncarrier 9.0 initiative.
-Called Un-carrier for Business, it brings a simple pricing structure to business customers where "every line comes with unlimited talk and text, as well as 1GB of data and depending on how many lines you get, the price you pay per line changes.
+Called Un-carrier for Business, it brought a simple pricing structure to business customers where "every line comes with unlimited talk and text, as well as 1 GB of data and depending on how many lines you get, the price you pay per line changes.
 But not by much."
 Families of business customers can also get up to 50% discount on their phone lines.

-"Un-carrier for Business" also offers bespoke business tools to help customers mobilize their business.
-The tools include a free .com domain name, a free mobile optimized website, and email address.
+"Un-carrier for Business" also offered bespoke business tools to help customers mobilize their business.
+The tools included a free .com domain name, a free mobile optimized website, and email address.

 On March 18, 2015, T-Mobile announced their new business initiatives, including simplified pricing, a special 24/7 business support team, and extending existing un-carrier benefits (global roaming, WiFi calling and texting for compatible devices, free in-flight texting, etc.) to business lines.
 Families of employees can also receive discounts through this program.

 T-Mobile also emphasized a dramatic coverage expansion initiative for 2015, planning to reach an additional 1 million square miles of native coverage in the lower 48 states, and expanded their "Contract Freedom" (now called "Carrier Freedom") promotion to cover device and lease payoffs.

 T-Mobile additionally announced that its customers' prices they pay are good forever, as long as they keep service on their lines, including if they utilize promotional pricing.

-Binge On (Un-carrier 10.0)
+Unlimited video streaming

 On November 10, 2015, T-Mobile introduced Un-carrier X, with Binge On, where watching videos on certain streaming services doesn't count against a user's 4G LTE data if the user has at least 3 GB of 4G LTE data.
 For all Simple Choice plans, most videos are automatically streamed in DVD (480p or higher) quality, allowing customers to watch as much as three times more video than before.
 Also, all 4G LTE data amounts were doubled.

+Binge On is exclusive to Simple Choice, and it is not available on newer plans.